aschet/spdx-license-expression-tools/README.md

 ### Splitting

-Split to conjunctive sets (after simplification):
+Splits to conjunctive sets (after simplification):

 ```java
 AnyLicenseInfo expression = LicenseInfoFactory.parseSPDXLicenseString("(((LGPL-3.0+ OR MIT) AND GPL-2.0) OR BSD-3-Clause)");
 ExpressionSplitting.splitToConjunctiveSets(expression); // -> BSD-3-Clause, (LGPL-3.0+ AND GPL-2.0), (MIT AND GPL-2.0)
 ```

-Split to licenses or list contained licenses:
+Splits to licenses or lists contained licenses:

 ```java
 AnyLicenseInfo expression = LicenseInfoFactory.parseSPDXLicenseString("(((LGPL-3.0+ OR MIT) AND GPL-2.0) OR BSD-3-Clause)");